Bede people: Occupation

 Bede man showcasing a snake charming performance.

 The majority of the Bedes live on snake related trading, such as snake charming (training), snake catching, snake selling, etc. They also sell lucky heathers and herbal medicines, which they claim have magical properties.
 They utilize wild plants, herbs, and roots as herbal treatments and heavily incorporate rituals such as incantations and charms in their healing practices.
 The Bede are known for their expertise in treating children, as well as providing relief for ailments like rheumatism and toothache, often using herbal ointments.
 Bedes' other occupations are in the entertainment services (e.g. monkey shows, magic shows) and petty trading.
-Many villagers believe in the magical powers of the gypsies.
-They can make evil spirits leave someone's body according to magical powers.

 The Lauyo Bedeys are known for selling fish and garlands made from fish bones.
 This group originates from several areas, including Biania in Munshiganj, Charar Ghope in Narayanganj, and in Comilla.
 In contrast, the Gain Bedeys specialize in selling aromatic spices and are primarily from Netrokona.
 The Bej Bedes, also known as Michchigiri, specialize in treating eye diseases and reside in Barisal, Pirojpur, and Nawabganj.
 They perform eye surgeries using broken glass.
 The Chapailya Bedes, or Shajdar, focus on selling garlands made from fish bones, tiger's paws, and bird bones, which are believed to relieve muscle pain and other bodily ailments.
 Additionally, they offer opium, pearl ornaments, bangles, crescent-shaped necklaces, and cockles.
 They are also skilled in crafting and marketing Sanas (weaving sticks) for weavers.
 Expert divers among the Bedes come from Tongi, Demra, and Badda in Dhaka, Saturia in Manikganj, the tea gardens of Mirzapur, and Amirabad in Comilla.
 The Bajikar and Mellach Bedes sell fox bones and hornbill oil.
 The Shialya Bedes do not engage in trade with other Bede groups and consume a wide range of animals, including cows, boars, and snakes, and worship Hindu deities.
 They are primarily located in Lalmonirhat and the bordering areas of India.
 The Bandaira Bedes, mainly residing in Lalmonirhat, sell parts of monkey bodies for medicinal purposes and earn income through monkey shows.
 They sing praises of Rama and Lakshman and depict the ferocity of Rama and Ravana as well as the exploits of Hanuman.
 The Mal Bedes are known for their work in healing snake poison, extracting tooth worms, selling arthritis medicines, and blowing horns.
 They capture and sell snakes but do not perform snake shows.
 They live in Madaripur, Munshiganj, Dhaka, Rajshahi, Comilla, and Noakhali.
 The Shapurias, or snake charmers, sell amulets and talismans, capture snakes, and perform snake shows, but do not sell the snakes themselves.
 They worship Manasa, the goddess of snakes, and are found in Munshiganj, Dhaka, and Sunamganj, Sylhet.